Advice on Non-Monogamy: The Perks and Pitfalls of an Open Relationship

 “Joe, I’ve been thinking lately that it might be really fun to try something new in the bedroom.
 I’d really like to try X,Y,Z. What do you think about that?”

-Introducing the idea in a playful, sexy way is a good bet and unless he has some serious insecurity issues, he probably won’t even think that your suggestion is in any way a dig at him or his bedroom skills.
-If, for whatever reason, he does think that, you may need to rethink the relationship.
+Introducing the idea in a playful, sexy way is a good bet, and unless he has some serious insecurity issues, he probably won’t even think that your suggestion is in any way a dig at him or his bedroom skills.
+But if, for whatever reason, he does think that, you may need to rethink the relationship.

 – Open Relationship Offer Denied

 I don’t mean to sound rude here, but I think you need to reconsider how much you actually love this guy.
 He told you that he wants to sleep with other women, to which you responded with a (beyond considerate and open-minded!) offer of polyamory.
 That could’ve been the end of the issue but he said no to your offer.

 What he’s suggesting, then, is an open relationship for HIM.
 But he expects you to stay committed and monogamous.
 I have nothing against those who want to be polygamous, but what I do disagree with is this sort of power-imbalance.
 It suggests a high level of control and I think you’d be wise to get out of this relationship.

 That’s it for this week friends!
 I hope my advice was helpful to anyone considering an open relationship.
 I’m always interested in hearing your thoughts and opinions so please chime in!